ssnsolutionist/trailhead1/sfdx-cli-common-commands.md

 Example with our assumptions:
 >sfdx force:source:deploy -u [USERNAME] -x ../[PROJECT_FOLDER_NAME]/manifest/[PACKAGE_NAME].xml

+In the event this is a Developer org, you will need to treat it like a Production org and include a test level, as in:
+>sfdx force:source:deploy -u [USERNAME] -x ../[PROJECT_FOLDER_NAME]/manifest/[PACKAGE_NAME].xml **-l RunLocalTests -w 100**

 Once work has begun, there are push and pull commands.
 These will generally work with scratch orgs and rarely with standard sandboxes
 ### Push from VS Code Project to Org
 >sfdx force:source:push -u [ORG USERNAME FROM THE sfdx force:org:list]